Granity: Economy

 The Granity Creek Sawmill was established in 1846 and was a significant employer in the area.
 The town was also the location of the engineering division of the Westport Coal Company, and the railway station was used for loading and dispatching coal from the nearby Millerton mine.

 Education

+Granity School is a co-educational full primary school (years 1–8), with a roll of as of The natural erosion of the beach, at a rate of 40 cm per year, is threatening the school buildings, and a stopbank has resulted in the school grounds protruding further out onto the beach than adjoining properties.

-Granity School opened in 1879 in Ngakawau and was later re-located to a site between Ngakawau and Granity.
+The school opened in 1880 in Ngakawau and was later re-located to a site between Ngakawau and Granity.
 In 1901 it had a roll of 100 pupils.
-The school is a co-educational full primary school (years 1–8), with a roll of as of The natural erosion of the beach, at a rate of 40 cm per year, is threatening the school buildings, and a stopbank has resulted in the school grounds protruding further out onto the beach than adjoining properties.
+By 1925, it was Granity District High School.
+It moved to a new site and buildings in 1939.

+A school was moved from Coal Creek, Mokihinui about 1905 to Seddonville to become Seddonville School.
+It closed in 1981 with the students moving to Granity School.

+Waimangaroa School opened in 1879 and closed in 2012, with most of its students transferring to Granity School.

 Biodiversity

 The very rare and critically endangered cobble skink is only known to occur on a short stretch of pebbled coast at Granity.